-The Research Program on Biomedical Informatics (GRIB) is a joint research program of the Hospital del Mar Medical Research Institute (IMIM) and the Department of Experimental and Health Sciences of Universidad Pompeu Fabra.
+The Research Programme on Biomedical Informatics (GRIB) is a joint research unit of the Hospital del Mar Medical Research Institute (IMIM) and the Department of Experimental and Health Sciences of the Pompeu Fabra University (UPF).

 The mission of GRIB is to develop and apply computational methods and information technologies for a better understanding and prediction of biological phenomena, placing special emphasis on those related to human diseases, their diagnosis and pharmacological treatment.